-Throughout an adolescent’s or teen’s time spent at Youth Care for the anxiety treatment, they will have the opportunity to participate in the following interventions:
+Throughout an adolescent’s or teen’s time spent at Youth Care for their anxiety treatment, they will have the opportunity to participate in the following interventions:

 Medication management: The use of certain psychotropic medications may be beneficial in helping to alleviate some of the distressing symptoms that youth experience as a result of an anxiety disorder.
 Whether or not medication is used, however, will always be determined on a case-by-case basis, depending upon the particular needs of each adolescent or teen.
 Students at our anxiety treatment center will meet with a psychiatrist once a week, and all medication management needs will be handled by the psychiatrist and Youth Care’s nursing and medical teams.

 Individual therapy: Intensive individual therapy is a core component to the therapeutic process here at Youth Care.
 Students have the opportunity to meet with their primary therapists three times each week.
 Additionally, students can meet with an addictions counselor once per week if they are also struggling with substance abuse concerns.